Contrasting Aphria (APHA) & Its Competitors

 |14

-Aphria currently has a consensus target price of $8.83, suggesting a potential upside of 99.29%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 117.84%.
-Given Aphria’s competitors higher possible upside, analysts clearly believe Aphria has less favorable growth aspects than its competitors.
+As a group, “Medicinals & botanicals” companies have a potential upside of 119.72%.
+Given Aphria’s peers higher possible upside, analysts plainly believe Aphria has less favorable growth aspects than its peers.

-This table compares Aphria and its competitors revenue, earnings per share and valuation.
+This table compares Aphria and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue